-If you were lucky enough to be in the audience for Intel CEO Brian Krzanich’s keynote at CES 2014 you would have witnessed the spectacle of a gigantic whale flying over your head, a demonstration of the storytelling world ‘Leviathan,’ developed by the USC World Building Media Lab in collaboration with Intel.
+The audience at Intel CEO Brian Krzanich’s keynote at CES 2014 witnessed the spectacle of a gigantic whale flying overhead, a demonstration of the storytelling world ‘Leviathan,’ developed by the USC World Building Media Lab in collaboration with Intel.

 Leviathan is a bold and daring mix of virtual reality, augmented reality, cinema and the novel based on the celebrated steampunk series by Scott Westerfield.

 Tawny Schlieski is a research scientist in Intel’s User Experience Group.
 She knows how it all came together because the magic was part of her making.

 “It’s a traditional cinematic experience,” she said.
 “But then it then transitions to an augmented reality mode, where an audience member can pick up an Ultrabook, can point it at the screen and register the marker, and once they got through their position in space then we can make the whale fly out of the traditional cinematic two dimensional screen and fly into the audience space itself.”

 Leviathan, at its most basic, is a story world, built on Westerfeld’s narrative that explores an alternate version of World War I, which features a giant flying whale as an airship that did battle.

 “We realized that it was important for the story to be familiar, and then you would move within it,” said Schlieski.